The `html/template` package in Go

 <h2>Template Action Example</h2> {{define "footer"}} <footer> <p>Footer content goes here</p> </footer> {{end}}

-{{template "footer" .}} <!-- Includes the footer template --></body></html>
+{{template "footer" .}} <!-- Includes the footer template --></body></html>Explanation of the Template Placeholders

 -

-:- Placeholder that inserts the value of the
+{{.Title}}:- Placeholder that inserts the value of the

-field from the data passed to the template.
-The dot (.
+Titlefield from the data passed to the template.
+The dot (.) represents the current context or data passed in.

 - Placeholder that inserts the value of the